-The following information should be read in conjunction with Helix BioPharma Corp.'s (the "Company" or "Helix") condensed unaudited interim consolidated financial statements and note disclosure for the three-month periods ended October 31, 2013 and 2012, which has been prepared in accordance with International Accounting Standards ("IAS") 34, Interim Financial Reporting, and does not include all of the information required for full annual financial statements.
+The following information should be read in conjunction with Helix BioPharma Corp.'s (the "Company" or "Helix") condensed unaudited interim consolidated financial statements and note disclosure for the three and six-month periods ended January 31, 2014 and 2013, which has been prepared in accordance with International Accounting Standards ("IAS") 34, Interim Financial Reporting, and does not include all of the information required for full annual financial statements.
 The following discussion should also be read in conjunction with the consolidated financial statements of Helix for the years ended July 31, 2013, and 2012 and the accompanying notes thereto, which have been prepared in accordance with International Financial Reporting Standards ("IFRS"), are depicted in Canadian currency unless otherwise noted.

-Additional information relating to the Company can be found in the Company's Annual Information Form for the fiscal year ended July 31, 2013, which is available on SEDAR at www.sedar.com.
+Additional information relating to the Company can be found in the Company's Annual Information Form for the fiscal year ended July 31, 2013, which is available under the Company's profile on SEDAR at www.sedar.com.